openpathsampling/openpathsampling/docs/topics/simulation_setup.rst

 There are a few approaches within OPS for generating initial trajectories.
 One approach is to use run with a higher temperature.
 This is used in the alanine dipeptide examples, such as the notebooks for :ref:`AD-tps`.
 This can work in practical cases for transitions that are not too rare.
+However, here the dynamics is often altered dramatically, and so special attention is needed.
+One option is to do a quick committor analysis on the high temperature trajectories, close to the expected transition.
+A configuration with a non-zero committor can be used as a valid good initial trajectory.

 Another approach is to use the :class:`.FullBootstrapping` approach, which starts from a snapshot and rachets up through the path ensembles for a given